MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ---
-title: Manage storage capacity in Azure Stack Hub | Microsoft Docs
+title: Manage storage capacity in Azure Stack Hub
 description: Learn how to monitor and manage storage capacity and availability in Azure Stack Hub.
 author: mattbriggs